tweag/python-monorepo-example/2017-11-16-linear-streams.md

 linearMap :: LMonad m => (a ->. b) -> Stream (Of a) m r ->.
 Stream (Of b) m r
 ```

-Thanks to linear types, the compiler could check that the `jiterator`
+Thanks to linear types, the compiler can check that the `jiterator`
-reference is deleted (inside `iteratorToStream`), and it can check
+reference is deleted (inside `iteratorToStream`).
+It can furthermore check
-that the references that the intermediate streams produce are
+that the references produced by the intermediate streams are
 deleted as the resulting iterator is consumed in the Java side.

-There is a price to pay because of requiring stream references
+There is a price to pay for requiring stream references
 to be linear.
 Some operations which are trivial to offer in an
 unrestricted setting are not possible to implement anymore.
 Consider the function `take`, for instance.